diegopacheco/rxnetty-rest-router/README.md

 * RxNetty Builder
 * Jersey Router
+* Support for @PathParam annotation in class and method level.
 * Converts results to observables if they are not Observables.
 * Guice 4 Integration and Support
 * Inject Request and Response parameters if method signature present.

+## Future Work(Pending)

+* Add Suport for @QueryParam
+* Add Support other typez like Long, Double and Boolean

 ## Usage

 You can find the jar at sonatype central repository https://oss.sonatype.org/service/local/repositories/releases/content/com/github/diegopacheco/rxnetty-rest-router/0.1/

 Maven
 ```xml
 <dependency>
   <groupId>com.github.diegopacheco</groupId>